ScottLogic/blog/_posts/2022-11-07-beyond-the-hype-metaverse.markdown

 title: 'Beyond the Hype: Is the Metaverse built on foundations of hype?'
 date: 2022-11-07 00:00:00 Z
 categories:
-- ceberhardt
 - Podcast
 - ocronk
 summary: In this episode Colin, Ollie, Johanna and Lily hold a lively conversation that dives into Web3 and the Metaverse.
 We ask the question “what is Web3.0”, and explore what it means to be a decentralised technology.
 We discuss the Metaverse, Roblox and other virtual environments, and very briefly touch on NFTs.
 But for the most part, we talk about exploration and innovation.
 author: ceberhardt
 contributors:
 - ocronk